XIXUM/llm-graph-builder/backend/README.md

 e. **Restart Your Backend Server**:
    Restart the server to confirm the issue is resolved.

+_NOTE:_ there is a script in /backend/test_SSL_Connection.py which does this installation and checks for the certificate first...

 ## Run backend project using unicorn
 Run the server: